 At Foundation Recovery Systems, we know the ins and outs of sump pump installation and will install it properly without disrupting your home.
 We take our time on each installation to make sure all of the necessary steps are completed to give you a complete waterproofing system that will prevent your home from flood damage.
 When we’re done, we clean up our mess and leave your home just as it was before we arrived.
 Most installations can be complete with just one visit!

 For a free sump pump installation inspection, call us today!
-We serve customers throughout all of central Missouri and Eastern Kansas, including Kansas City, Columbia, Moberly, and Springfield.
+We serve customers throughout all of central Missouri and Eastern Kansas, including Kansas City, St. Louis, Columbia, Moberly, and Springfield.

 In the first step of the sump pump installation process, a sump pump pit is excavated for the liner and pump to be placed in.
 This protects your sump pump from the mud and debris around the pump pit.
 It’s important that the sump pit is large enough, but not too large.
 If sump pump installation is to be done in a small pit, a sump pump can pump water out faster than it can fill the liner, causing them to turn on and off quickly and burn out sooner.
 Sump pits that are too large tend to go too deeply into the ground, pumping out water far below your home, causing unnecessary work and electricity usage.
 Sump pumps are most effective at removing water from under your basement floor when located in the lowest spot of the floor.
 Your certified waterproofing specialist will determine the ideal spot for sump pump installation by using a laser level.
 If the sump cannot be located in the low spot, a PVC feed line should be run through the floor from the low spot to the sump pump location.